jeffhandley/strickland/README.md

 #### maxLength(max, props)
 Succeeds when the length property of a string, array, or object is at most the specified max.

+#### fieldValue(field, min, max, props)
+Succeeds when the specified field (number, string, or date) is either an exact value or withing a range.

+* If only a min is provided, or the max provided is less than or equal to the min, the value must match the min exactly
+* If both a min and max are provided and the max is greater than the min, the length must be within the min/max range
+* Succeeds if the object provided is falsy
+* Succeeds if the specified field of the object is falsy